hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-log user

-The function for deleting a users log file
+This function for deleting a users log file

 *******************************************************************